Radi8ion/Adobe_1A/README.md

 We use PyMuPDF to read PDF text along with style metadata (font sizes, positions, bold/italic info).
 Then, we apply statistical font analysis to detect headings and use multilingual regex patterns to recognize numbered sections and chapters.

+## Libraries Used
+- **PyMuPDF** – PDF parsing with font/position info
+- **numpy** – Statistical font analysis
+- **unicodedata** – Unicode normalization
+- **re** – Regex-based heading detection

+## Logic and Design
+Our model uses PyMuPDF to parse PDF documents and extract all text spans along with their font size, position, and style.
+We apply statistical analysis (via NumPy) to determine the most frequent font sizes, which helps in classifying heading levels (H1, H2, H3).
+To make the extraction robust across different languages, we employ multilingual regex patterns to detect structured headings like “1.
+Introduction”, “第1章”, etc. Finally, we remove duplicates and generate a clean hierarchical outline in JSON format.

 ### Key Algorithms:
 1. Scan the /app/input directory for all .pdf files.
 2. For each PDF: